TaireruLLC/octastore/README.md

 ---

-### Why does OctaStore look familiar?
+### Why does OctaStore look so familiar?

-OctaStore is a rebraned version of our package `gitbase` ([gitbase v0.7.7](https://pypi.org/project/gitbase)) with a more unified engine.
+OctaStore is a rebraned version of our package `gitbase` ([gitbase v0.7.6](https://pypi.org/project/gitbase)) with a more unified engine.
 GitBase used to share a name with another more popular product, and would, quite honestly, cause headaches, so we rebranded and upgraded the engine.

 ---

+### What does the `-x` suffix mean in some version numbers?

+When you see a version number with a suffix like `-x` (e.g., `v0.0.0-1`), it indicates a pre-release.
+The number after the dash (`-`) reflects the order of the pre-release—higher numbers represent later pre-releases.
+For example, `v0.0.0-1` is the first pre-release of version `v0.0.0`, while `v0.0.0-2` is the second.
+The version without a suffix (e.g., `v0.0.0`) is the official release, which comes after all its pre-releases.

+Pre-releases are created when we aren't fully confident in calling a version final.
+Not every release will have pre-releases.
+Additionally, some pre-releases may reference or depend on software that has not yet been publicly released.
+In such cases, the required components will be made available as soon as possible, either shortly before or after the official release.
+---

-### What’s new in v0.2.2?
+### What’s new in v0.3.2-1?
+- Renamed `NotificationManager` to `LogManager` to make it eaiser to tell what it's for
+- Updated example code to display how to initialize `octastore` (with `init`)
+- Renamed `OctaCluster` to `OctaStore` and the old `OctaStore` to `OctaStoreLegacy`
-- Fixed `get_all` in example code missing `datatype` param.
+- Fixed bugs in example code
+- Added new `datatype` known as `All` which will allow for non-explicit selection of data in `get_all`
-- Updated all files for tighter and better type annotations.
+- Remade all `datatypes` into classes for type annotation support
-- Added ability to import `is_online` function from `octastore`.
-- Edited example code to show a use-case for both `BaseObject` and `BaseKeyValue`.
+- Renamed `DataStore` to `DataBase`
+- Renamed `db` param of `DataBase` to `core` to better reflect that the `DataBase` class itself is the database

 ---